Alex Rowley: Political career

-Rowley was General Secretary of the Scottish Labour Party for one year; from May 1998 to May 1999.
+Rowley was General Secretary of the Scottish Labour Party for one year, from May 1998 to May 1999.
 He was first elected to Fife Regional Council in 1990 when he was Chairman of Finance, and he later became the first leader of the new Fife Council, a position he returned to in 2012 until his election to the Scottish Parliament in 2014.

-Prior to his election to the Scottish Parliament, Rowley was a Fife councillor (re-elected in 2007) and Labour Council Group Leader.
-He worked as an education official with the TUC and worked for five years as an assistant, election agent and constituency manager to former Prime Minister Gordon Brown.
-On the political left-wing of the party, he was considered Brown's right-hand man and protégé.
+Prior to his election to the Scottish Parliament, Rowley was a Fife Council member (re-elected in 2007) and Labour Council Group Leader.
+He worked as an education official with the TUC and worked for five years as an assistant, election agent and constituency manager to Gordon Brown, former Prime Minister of the United Kingdom.
+Despite being on the political left-wing of the party, he was considered Brown's right-hand man and protégé (Brown was one of Tony Blair's key partners during the New Labour era).
 He stood in the 2011 Scottish Parliament election as a Labour candidate for Dunfermline.

 Deputy Leader of the Scottish Labour Party

 Rowley declared his candidacy for the Scottish Labour Party's 2015 deputy leadership election, and was supported in his candidacy by trade unions ASLEF, CWU, NUM, Scottish Co-Operative Party, Socialist Health Association, TSSA, UCATT, and UNISON.
 He comfortably won the first round preferences of votes from the labour party membership and secured victory with over half the votes in the second round of voting.
 He was elected on 15 August 2015.
 Following Kezia Dugdale's resignation, he took over as acting Leader of the Scottish Labour Party, until the new leader was elected.

-In September 2017, a leaked recording that was taken without permission and sold to The Scottish Sun of Rowley at the Brighton Labour Party Conference led to accusations of a plot to oust Dugdale and replace her with Richard Leonard.
+In September 2017, a leaked recording that was taken without permission and sold to The Scottish Sun, featuring Rowley at the Labour Party Conference in Brighton, led to accusations of a plot to oust Dugdale and replace her with Richard Leonard.
 Rowley said he backed Leonard to become leader to a member of the public, as well as party member, in a conversation that turned out to be a freelance journalist secretly recording the conversation undercover.
-Rowley had stated he would remain neutral, however was unaware of being recorded by what turned out to be a journalist trying to sell a story.
-He apologised for the leaked recording, but strenuously denied being involved in or even aware of any plots within the labour party to remove Dugdale.
+Rowley had stated he would remain neutral, but was unaware of being recorded by what turned out to be a journalist trying to sell a story.
+He apologised for the leaked recording, but strenuously denied being involved in or even aware of any plots within the Labour Party to remove Dugdale.